Imagine going to work with a big rash on your face because you had been so stressed for months on end that your body was having a physical reaction.

 And there are even more levels of stress too.
 For example, there is existential stress too.

-Yentl describes these different types of stress later on in the interview, which you can see down below.
+Yentl describes these different types of stress later on in the interview, and some easy tips to reduce stress, which you can see down below.

 Yentl is an award-winning blogger and most importantly …